Bits and bytes: know the difference

 Broadband deals and speeds: What should I look for?

-Of course, these days you tend to see it measured in megabits per second (Mbps) or gigabits per second (Gbps).
+Speeds are typically measured in megabits per second (Mbps) or gigabits per second (Gbps)

-And remember that one bit (1b) is eight bytes (8B).
-A 10Mbps connection would in fact take eight seconds to download a 10MB file.
+To put it into perspective, one bit (1b) is equivalent to eight bytes (8B), meaning a 10Mbps connection would take about eight seconds to download a 10MB file

 Read more about what broadband speeds mean here.
 And see what speed you're getting right now with our broadband speed test.